 If you are feeling unwell, the teleconsultation service on the Doctor World app is available 24/7, so you can get access to timely medical attention in the comfort of your own home.
 Medication will also be delivered straight to your doorstep in under 3 hours so you do not have to step out of your house at all.

-Download the Doctor World app and enjoy medical convenience in the palm of your hand!
+Download the Raffles Connect app and enjoy medical convenience in the palm of your hand!
 Stay home and stay safe!